-- You will have a bandaid placed over your incision site. - Limit your activity for the rest of the day. - For 1 or 2 days, don't lift or push more than 10 pounds (about the weight of a gallon of milk). - If you have extreme pain or complications, call your doctor right away.
+- You will have a bandaid placed over your incision site. - Then you will have a chest X-ray done. - You can go home afterwards if there are no signs of complications. - Limit your activity for the rest of the day. - For 1 or 2 days, don't lift or push more than 10 pounds (about the weight of a gallon of milk). - If you feel short of breath, call your doctor right away.